alisaleem252/ai-content-for-woocommerce/README.md

-# AI Content for WooCommerce by RapidTextAI
+# RapidText AI Content for WooCommerce

 A comprehensive WooCommerce extension that integrates with RapidTextAI to generate high-quality product content using advanced AI models.
 Create compelling product titles, descriptions, SEO meta data, FAQs, and more with just a few clicks.